-During the year ended December 31, 2017, the Company borrowed an additional \$17,156,000 from secured lenders, receiving net proceeds of \$15,808,000 after issuance costs, and repaid \$5,068,000 of principal to its secured lenders.
+During the three months ended March 31, 2018, the Company borrowed an additional \$1,345,000 from secured lenders receiving net proceeds of \$1,224,000 after issuance costs.

 During the next 12 months, we anticipate product development expenses of \$3,000,000, sales and marketing expenses of \$2,000,000, general and administrative expenses of \$2,000,000, and working capital requirements of \$1,000,000 to fund the anticipated growth in our accounts receivable and inventory and purchase of equipment.
-When including \$2,000,000 of anticipated gross margin from sales and \$1,700,000 for repayment of debt (assuming the conversion of all of our outstanding convertible notes, except for \$200,000 of such notes which shall be repaid in cash immediately following this offering), we anticipate the need to raise a net amount of approximately \$8,700,000.
-We anticipate that the net proceeds raised in this offering, \$12,950,000, will adequately address these capital needs.
-In the event that we fail to raise at least \$8,700,000 in net proceeds from this offering, our business prospects may be significantly hindered.
-In such an event, we will need to raise additional funds on terms that may not be attractive, if we are able to raise any additional funding at all.
+When including \$2,000,000 of anticipated gross margin from sales and \$1,925,000 for repayment of debt (assuming the conversion of all of our outstanding convertible notes, except for \$200,000 of such notes which shall be repaid in cash immediately following this offering), we anticipate the need to raise a net amount of approximately \$7,925,000.
+We anticipate that the net proceeds raised in this offering, \$13,150,000, will adequately address these capital needs.
+In the event that we fail to raise at least \$7,925,000 in net proceeds from this offering, our business prospects may be significantly hindered.
+In such an event, we will need to raise additional funding at all.
 If this offering falls short of meeting our capital needs outlined above, there is no assurance that we will be able to raise additional capital or an amount of capital necessary to achieve our stated objectives.